Singapore Watch Fair, A Timeless Journey.

 Photo credits: Holthinrichs

 We have now seen the designed transition from one stage to another.
-If you also realise, Liminality is actually the beginning of another transition when patina starts to build up on the dial entirely, which has not quite happen yet.
+If you also realise, Liminality is actually the beginning of another transition when the patina starts to build up on the dial entirely.
+Has not quite happen yet.
 So, what’s next?
 Would there be a design continuation for its final stage?
 When I asked, Michiel Holthinrichs said, “We have not made the final stage product yet.
 I believe we currently do not have the wisdom to predict.
 We may want to watch it for ourselves, which includes the notion of time and nature as the layer of patina takes over.
 It’s going to be amazing.”

 I’ll tell you why Holthinrichs is an interesting watch brand and maker.
 First, they have strong foundation in creative knowledge and background.
 A huge amount of consideration was put through every design, taking a play of inspiration from shapes, architecture, intrinsic value of materials and possible results from the equation of adding treatments to them.
 Second, the boundary-pushing exploration with technology.
 Ultimately, setting the bar very high in innovative modern watchmaking while ensuring functionality, and achieving uniqueness cannot be found anywhere else.

-Time isn’t the main thing.
+“Time isn’t the main thing.
 It’s the only thing.” — Miles Davis

 The Best First Impressions…